 - Discussing LGBTQIA+ Inclusion handout

-If you have a child currently attending a Winchester Public School, or plan to attend a Winchester Public School in the future, and are interested in how social justice themes are incorporated in the curriculum, please consider joining the School & Youth Committee.
-Contact firstname.lastname@example.org, or fill out this form and someone from the Network will get back to you.
+If you have a child currently attending a Winchester Public School, or plan to attend a Winchester Public School in the future, and are interested in how social justice themes are incorporated in the curriculum, please contact firstname.lastname@example.org or fill out this form and someone from the Network will get back to you.